s-victor/TinyPedal/docs/customization.md

     rF2_process_id
 Set rF2 process ID string for accessing API from server.
 Currently this option is a placeholder, and should be left blank.

+    enable_active_state_override
+Set `true` to enable `active state` manual override.

+    active_state
+This option overrides local player on-track status check, and updates or stops overlay & data processing accordingly.
+Set `true` to activate state.
+Set `false` to deactivate state.
+This option works only when `enable_active_state_override` enabled.

+    enable_player_index_override
+Set `true` to enable `player index` manual override.

+    player_index
+Set `player index` override for displaying data from specific player.
+Valid player index range starts from `0` to max number players minus one, and must not exceed `127`.
+Set value to `-1` for unspecified player, which can be useful for display general standings and trackmap data (ex. broadcasting).
+This option works only when `enable_player_index_override` enabled.

 ## Compatibility
 Compatibility options can be accessed from `Config` menu in main window.